deckhouse/deckhouse/docs/site/pages/virtualization-platform/documentation/user/resource-managment/IMAGES.md

 There are different types of images:

-- ISO Image: An installation image used for the initial installation of an operating system.
+- ISO Image: An image used for the initial installation of an operating system.
 Such images are released by OS vendors and are used for installation on physical and virtual servers.
-- Preinstalled System Disk Image: Contains a pre-installed and configured operating system, ready for use after creating a virtual machine.
+- Preinstalled System Disk Image: Contains configured operating system, ready for use after creating a virtual machine.
 These images are offered by various vendors and can come in formats such as qcow2, raw, vmdk, and others.

 Examples of resources for obtaining virtual machine images: